-I was encouraged as a seventeen year old, zealous new believer to get to know my Bible and to get to know Charles Spurgeon.
-Yes, I've contemplated getting that image of him with a huge Bible opened, massive beard, and smoking pipe in hand placed upon my study wall even though it might freak out some of my baptist friends!
+I was encouraged as a seventeen-year-old, zealous new believer to get to know my Bible and to get to know Charles Spurgeon.
+Yes, I've contemplated getting that image of him with a huge Bible opened, massive beard, and a smoking pipe in hand placed upon my study wall even though it might freak out some of my Baptist friends!
 I give the same encouragement to young guys starting their ministry or manhood journey - be pastored by the Word and by a pastor of pastors.
-For the past few weeks, I've been highlighting some of my favorite CHS quotes on Facebook and Twitter, which has resulted in a lot of conversation and soul stirring.
+For the past few weeks, I've been highlighting some of my favorite CHS quotes on Facebook and Twitter, which has resulted in a lot of conversation and soul-stirring.

 Check out Jeremiah 12:5.